binarez/BSPKeynav/README.md

 # BSPKeynav
-Experimental Firefox webextension to browse using a keyboard and binary space partition.
+Experimental Firefox webextension to browse using a keyboard and binary space partitioning.

 * Ctrl-Shift-Space to enable/disable.
 * If enabled, Ctrl-Shift-Space also pops the last space partition you made.